 - How should we handle unexpected errors?
 Should the entire import roll back, or should it commit as much as it can?

-Sometimes, once we begin to think about the system we will build, we’ll realise it doesn’t fit well with the model.
-If that’s the case, it may be worth revisiting the model so that it better supports the needs of the system.
+Sometimes, once we begin to think about this behaviour, we’ll realise it doesn’t fit well with the model.
+If that’s the case, it may be worth revisiting the model so that it better supports the system’s behavioural needs.

-System design is another huge subject, but just taking a moment to consciously consider how the system should behave (and review it with others) can save a lot of time down the line.
+Behavioural design is another huge subject.
+But whatever our technical expertise, just taking a moment to consciously consider how the system should behave (and review it with others) can save a lot of time down the line.

 Step Three: Code Design